Designing Phase Sensitive Probes of Monopole Superconducting Order: Josephson current for a z direction junction between a (qp=-1, lz=2) monopole superconductor and a d+id -wave superconductor

-We demonstrate the nonvanishing first order Josephson critical current for a junction between a $\Delta_\mathrm{MSC}^{(q_p=-1, l_z = 2)}$ monopole superconductor and a $d_{x^2-y^2} + id_{xy}$-wave superconductor, as detailed in Sec.~\ref{subsec:different_lz}.
-We consider a junction along the $z$ direction, shown schematically in Fig.~\ref{fig:WeylProxP.junction}~(a) and compute the Josephson current using a tight-binding model of the Josephson junction with spin-independent hopping at the junction link, analogous to that described in Sec.~\ref{subsec:JG.tbm}.
-The Josephson current phase relation is shown in red in Fig.~\ref{fig:WeylProxP.junction}~(b).
-For the same symmetry reasons as discussed in Sec.~\ref{subsec:different_lz}, there is nonvanishing first order Josephson current between a $\Delta_{\mathrm{MSC}}^{(q_p=-1, l_z=2)}$ monopole superconductor and $d_{x^2-y^2}+id_{xy}$ superconductor, \textit{i.e.} both pairing transform under rotation $R_z$ according to global angular momentum $l_z = 2$, there is nonvanishing first order Josephson coupling.
-The magnitude of the Josephson current is largely suppressed due to the gap nodes along the $k_z$ axis for both the chiral $d$-wave and monopole superconductor.
-Nonetheless, the $2\pi$-periodic first order Josephson current persists, indicative of the global angular momentum of the monopole superconducting pairing order, $l_z = 2$.
+We demonstrate the nonvanishing first-order Josephson critical current for a junction between a $\Delta_\mathrm{MSC}^{(q_p=-1, l_z = 2)}$ monopole superconductor and a $d_{x^2-y^2} + id_{xy}$-wave superconductor, as detailed in Sec.~\ref{subsec:different_lz}.
+We consider a junction along the $z$ direction, shown schematically in Fig.~\ref{fig:WeylProxP.junction}(a) and compute the Josephson current using a tight-binding model of the Josephson junction with spin-independent hopping at the junction link, analogous to that described in Sec.~\ref{subsec:JG.tbm}.
+The Josephson current phase relation is shown in red in Fig.~\ref{fig:WeylProxP.junction}(b).
+For the same symmetry reasons as discussed in Sec.~\ref{subsec:different_lz}, there is nonvanishing first-order Josephson current between a $\Delta_{\mathrm{MSC}}^{(q_p=-1, l_z=2)}$ monopole superconductor and $d_{x^2-y^2}+id_{xy}$ superconductor, \textit{i.e.} because both pairing orders transform under rotation $R_z$ according to global angular momentum $l_z = 2$, there is nonvanishing first-order Josephson coupling.
+The magnitude of the Josephson current is largely suppressed due to the gap nodes along the $k_z$ axis for both the chiral $d$-wave and monopole pairing orders.
+Nonetheless, the $2\pi$-periodic first-order Josephson current persists, indicative of the global angular momentum of the monopole superconducting pairing order, $l_z = 2$.
 This is in contrast to, for example, a junction with a junction between an $\Delta_{\mathrm{MSC}}^{(q_p=-1, l_z=2)}$ monopole superconductor and $s$-wave superconductor, for which the total Josephson current would cancel upon summing the contributions from states with different conserved transverse momentum $k_\parallel$.